 - The benefits to the student and to the law school from the placement.

-Students interested in obtaining approval of a new placement should submit an application to the Externship Program Coordinator, Professor Jill Engle.
+Students interested in obtaining approval of a new placement should submit an application to the Director of Externships program, Professor Gopal Balachandran.
 Please contact the Career Services Office for suggestions on how to approach an employer about a potential summer externship and for a summer externship application.
-Application deadline is March 3.